 A top-sealing damper sits on top of the chimney and can be opened or closed via a hanging steel cable that runs down the chimney into your fireplace opening.
 You can think of a top-sealing damper as a chimney cap, but more advanced.
 When in use, you just need to open it.
-When the chimney is not in use, just close it.
-The advantages of a top-sealing damper are numerous.
-It keeps debris and animals from entering the chimney, prevents rein and most importantly stops cold air from flowing through the chimney.
+When the chimney is not in use, just close it, the advantages of a top-sealing damper are numerous.
+It keeps debris and animals from entering the chimney, prevents rein, and most importantly, stops cold air from flowing through the chimney.

 2. Install a Fireplace Door

 Installing a fireplace door is very easy.
-However, it first starts with choosing and ordering the right door for your fireplace.
-To better decide on the type of fireplace door, first, figure out which type of fireplace you have, consider the design, establish a budget and lastly pick a door that compliments your home.
+However, it starts with choosing and ordering the right door for your fireplace.
+To better decide on the type of fireplace door, first, figure out which type of fireplace you have, consider the design, establish a budget and lastly, pick a door that compliments your home.

-Often, I also see people confused about fireplaces’ doors and fireplace screens.
+I often see people confused about fireplaces’ doors and fireplace screens.
 A fireplace screen serves as a barrier between the room and the fireplace.
-Fireplace screens are usually made of a metal frame with a mesh panel made from perforated metal or woven door.
+Fireplace screens are usually made of a metal frame with a mesh panel made from perforated metal or woven doors.
 A fireplace screen’s main is to block burning embers from getting into the room and causing harm to people or starting a fire.
 Fireplace doors offer the same safety factors as screens.
-However, a fireplace door also helps keep warm air in after the fire is out or dwindling and also prevents cold air from entering your home.
+However, a fireplace door also helps keep warm air in after the fire is out or dwindling and prevents cold air from entering your home.

 3. Chimney Balloons, Pillows, Plugs/Sheep

-Though chimney balloons do work on some level, they also come with their flaws.
+Though chimney balloons work on some level, they also come with flaws.
 First, they can be a bit hard to install.
 They are also more prone to puncturing when carelessly handled.
 People using the ballons have also complained about the effectiveness of chimney balloons in completely blocking the chimney.

 4. Permanently Seal the Chimney